 Firstly, on the point of deception, various studies have shown that patients can be told that they are taking a placebo and that they will still experience response (Blease, 2016).
 This is particularly true of conditioned placebo response as it does not appear to require conscious anticipation to work.
 This has been demonstrated by several studies involving mice who receive medication in saccharine sweetened water.
 After the medication is removed, they continue to respond to the saccharine flavour as if it were the active medication (Ader, 1975).
 Therefore, deception does not necessarily need to be involved, although the best options still need to be tested regarding this and the efficacy of placebo in global medicine.

 Currently research into the incorporation of placebo response into Primary Care in more economically developed countries is being undertaken at various locations in the UK (Southampton, Nottingham, Oxford).
 Therefore, exploring the incorporation of placebo into treatments in LDCs would not necessarily demonstrate that we might value their lives as less than our own.
 We do deem placebos an adequate tool to explore for our own treatment, so therefore if we hold similar standards for LDCs we should be able to explore the possibility of placebo treatments in global medicine too.
 However, it is important to consider that diseases common in LDCs are not as common in our own countries, and if we were to suffer from them similarly, we may not deem placebo treatments adequate.
 Therefore, we must ensure that the risks, benefits and cost is calculated as it would be in our own countries.
-In the UK, before a treatment is made available on the NHS, the treatment is evaluated against the current treatments available, the risks and benefits of the treatment to the patient and the financial cost (Parliamentary Office of Science & Technology, 2015).
+In the UK, before a treatment is made available on the NHS, the treatment is evaluated against the current treatments available, the risks and benefits of the treatment to the patient and the financial cost (Parliamentary Office of Science and Technology, 2015).
 Whilst, putting financial value on human life or quality life is understandably uncomfortable, it is a necessary measure that is done around the world.
 As there is no ‘Global Health Service’, and such measures are controlled largely at a national level, the evaluation must be done in light of the situation within the countries the treatment is proposed for.
 So, when evaluating the placebo treatment against the current treatment available, it must be considered that for many people, there simply may not be any treatment available.
 For many, it could be placebo treatment or no treatment.
 The cost and associated risks of placebos are negligible as there are no active ingredients.
 Therefore, considering the treatment evaluation methods in more developed countries, providing that placebo treatments are more effective than no treatment, and that they do not harm the patient, they should be considered for use in global medicine where treatment access in particularly poor.

 Clearly, much research would need to be undertaken to clarify the efficacy of the placebo-integrated treatments and how they could be employed for the benefit of global health.
 However, given the potential benefits of incorporating conditioning in treatments plans, in global medicine, it is an area that should certainly be explored.
 Where there is little or no access to medicine, anything that could improve quality or length of life should be an area to be explored.
 If these methods can be used to reduce the demand for active medication in LDCs there is the potential, that many more people could receive treatments, not just those who can afford it.